google/angle/src/tests/perf_tests/README.md

 * `--screenshot-dir dir`: Directory to store test screenshots.
 Implies `--save-screenshots`.
 On Android this directory is on device, not local (see also `--render-test-output-dir`).
 Only implemented in `TracePerfTest`.
 * `--save-screenshots`: Save screenshots.
 Only implemented in `TracePerfTest`.
 * `--screenshot-frame <frame>`: Which frame to capture a screenshot of.
 Defaults to first frame (1).
 Using `-1` will capture every frame rendered, including those after Reset for multiple loops.
 Only implemented in `TracePerfTest`.
+* `--include-inactive-resources` : Include all resources captured at trace-time during replay.
+Only resources which are active during trace execution are replayed by default.

 For example, for an endless run with no warmup on swiftshader, run: